 The Bank of England's Monetary Policy Committee (MPC) sets monetary policy to meet the 2% inflation target, and in a way that helps to sustain economic growth and employment.
-At its meeting on 1 August 2018, the MPC reacted to the economic outlook by raising the bank rate from 0.50% to 0.75%, only the second rate rise in 10 years.
-At its latest meeting on 6 February 2019, the MPC voted unanimously to maintain the bank rate at 0.75%.
-The expectation is that any future increases in the bank rate would be made at a gradual pace and to a limited extent in order to return inflation sustainably to the 2% target.
+At its latest meeting on 18 December 2019, the MPC voted by a majority of 7-2 to maintain Bank Rate at 0.75%.
+The MPC assesses that monetary policy could respond in either direction to changes in the economic outlook in order to ensure a sustainable return of inflation to the 2% target.
+The MPC will, among other factors, continue to monitor closely the responses of companies and households to Brexit developments as well as the prospects for a recovery in global growth.